StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

         commandOperations: CommandOperations.All); // Need Update permission

-// Create an ISaveCommand<ITestItem> to update the item var updateCommand = await commandProvider.UpdateAsync(
+// Create an ISaveCommand<ITestItem> to update the item using var updateCommand = await commandProvider.UpdateAsync(
     id: id,
     partitionKey: partitionKey);